SekharPatel/S2E/readme.md

 flask db init

 # 2. Generate the first migration script based on the models
-flask db migrate -m "Initial migration with User and Task tables."
+flask db migrate -m "Initialize migration."

 # 3. Apply the migration to create the database and its tables
 flask db upgrade